bytefreezer/.github/profile/README.md

 - **Flexible Ingestion** - UDP, syslog, HTTP webhooks, and custom protocols
 - **Configurable Pipelines** - Transform, parse, and enrich data with tenant-specific rules
 - **Columnar Storage** - Parquet format with Snappy compression for 10-50x size reduction
-- **SQL Queries** - Standard SQL interface powered by DuckDB
 - **Multi-Tenant** - Isolated data processing with per-tenant configuration
 - **S3-Native** - Works with any S3-compatible storage (AWS S3, MinIO, etc.)

+## Data Output

+ByteFreezer outputs data as **Parquet files** - an open columnar format supported by most analytics tools.
+Use the data with systems you already have:

+- **Data Warehouses** - Snowflake, BigQuery, Redshift, Databricks
+- **Query Engines** - Trino, Presto, Apache Spark, DuckDB
+- **BI Tools** - Tableau, Power BI, Grafana, Superset
+- **Data Lakes** - Delta Lake, Apache Iceberg, Apache Hudi

+The included Query component is a reference implementation.
+Customize it or integrate Parquet output directly into your existing analytics stack.

 ## Deployment Options

 ### Managed (Subscription)
-Fully hosted solution.
-Data processing infrastructure managed by ByteFreezer with access to the Control plane and web UI.
+Fully hosted solution. **ByteFreezer provides the compute infrastructure** - we run and scale all data processing components (proxy, receiver, piper, packer, query) on your behalf.
+Includes access to Control plane and web UI.
 Contact [sales@bytefreezer.com](mailto:sales@bytefreezer.com) for pricing.

-### On-Premises
+### On-Premises (Subscription)
-Deploy data processing components in your own infrastructure using Helm charts.
-Components connect to the ByteFreezer Control service for configuration, coordination, and monitoring.
+**You provide the compute infrastructure** - deploy data processing components in your own Kubernetes cluster or servers.
+Components connect to ByteFreezer Control service for configuration, coordination, and monitoring.
+Your data stays in your environment.

-**Requires a ByteFreezer subscription** for Control service access.
+Both options require a ByteFreezer subscription for Control service access.

 ```bash
 helm install bytefreezer ./helm/bytefreezer \